TrevStoke/Trainex/docs/preliminary_specification.md

 ###	Edit a Common Skill

 Because skills are not directly represented in the assessment history, they can be freely edited.
-(Most likely available from the list of common skills.)
+(This feature seems likely to be available from the list of common skills.)

 ###	Delete a Common Skill

 Because skills are not directly represented in the assessment history, they can be freely deleted.
-(Most likely available from the list of common skills.)
+(This feature seems likely to be available from the list of common skills.)

 ##	Plans